Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Results and discussions

-The results of ablation study in \autoref{tab:results_avg} show that the error-feedback modeling strategy based on iteratively configuring the error-feedback fully connected layer (ESC-CNN and ES-CNN) outperforms the strategy based on updating the fully connected output layer (SC-CNN), demonstrating the effectiveness of the error-feedback fully connected layers proposed in ESC-CNN.
-Based the comparison between ES-CNN and ESC-CNN, despite a narrow margin of MAPE and SMAPE occurs in web traffic six-step-ahead forecasting task, ESC-CNN surpasses ES-CNN in all other experiments, demonstrating the necessity of introducing the filter selection strategy to construct the convolutional layer of ESC-CNN.
+The ablation study in \autoref{tab:results_mape}, \autoref{tab:results_smape}, and \autoref{tab:results_rmse} shows the results as follows. \begin{enumerate} \item[1)] { The Stoc-CNN, which uses purely deterministic random filters and the least square method to solve the output weights, achieves the worst performance on all tasks, indicating that the ill-posed problem occurs after globally configuring the output layer of the random CNN with a number of random filters. \item[2)] { The ES-CNN, which incrementally constructs the random convolutional layer and computes the output weights based on the error-feedback strategy, achieves a huge improvement of forecasting performance on Stoc-CNN, and shows the promising performance on all dataset, demonstrating the effectiveness of the incrementally constructive method for random CNN. } \item[3)] { Based the comparison between ES-CNN and ESM-CNN, despite a narrow margin of the performance occurs on AR1 dataset, ESM-CNN surpasses ES-CNN in all experiments on real-world datasets (BTC and ILI), demonstrating the necessity of introducing the filter selection strategy to construct the random convolutional layer in ESM-CNN. } } \end{enumerate}